 Students in AUNE’s Environmental Studies Master’s of Science (ESMS) program, or the Resource Management and Conservation MS program, can choose to follow the Professional Science Master’s (PSM) study track or the non-PSM study track.
 ESMS students who wish to graduate with the Professional Science Master’s-recognized Master’s degree must meet all requirements of their concentration in the ESMS program, including two 3-credit internships.
 Students on a PSM-recognized Master’s track must also meet these additional requirements within their 42-credit degree program:

 Eighteen (18) credits of science and math, made up of:

 Two required Core science courses (6 credits total): Earth Systems and Climate Change (ESC572) and Community Ecology of the New England Landscape (ESC550); and

-One of these two research skills courses (3 credits total): Qualitative and Quantitative Research Design Techniques (ES532) or Biostatistics (ESS519) (or an equivalent research skills course); and
+One of these two research skills courses (3 credits total): Principles of Sustainability (ESS578) or Biostatistics (ESS519) (or an equivalent research skills course); and

 Nine (9) additional credits of science and math, drawn from these Concentration and Methods courses with scientific content.